Subscribe: Apple Podcasts | Spotify | iHeartRadio

 Today, the company only issues Forms 1099-MISC if it pays out rewards or bonuses to you for taking specific actions on the platform.
 Further, you may need to exceed the $600 minimum payment threshold for the company to issue both you and the IRS a Form 1099-MISC documenting their payments to you.

 However, starting in tax year 2023, the American Infrastructure Bill of 2021 requires crypto exchanges to send 1099-B forms reporting all transaction activity.
+And, scheduled to begin for tax year 2025, the IRS will require Form 1099-DA to be sent to taxpayers for certain sale and exchange transactions of digital assets.

 Even though Coinbase doesn’t supply this information through direct reporting to the IRS, you still must report this activity on your tax return as it is taxable income.
 You can access account information through the platform to calculate any applicable capital gains or losses and the resulting taxes you must pay on your tax return.